 We produce our very popular den building leaflet.
 We also move out of the attic room into a small warehouse.

-An idea was born - Jan wrote and I designed a booklet - Making a Mud Kitchen – explaining a virtually cost-free approach to setting up this type of play.
+An idea was born - Jan wrote and Liz Edwards designed the booklet - Making a Mud Kitchen – explaining a virtually cost-free approach to setting up this type of play.
 We realised if we wanted the concept to become mainstream we needed to do more than just sell a few copies.
-I looked at how Muddy Faces could distribute it for free and with a bit of tightening the belt we produced 18,000 copies of the book and distributed 16,000 for free through early years conferences and training.
+We looked at how Muddy Faces could distribute it for free and with a bit of tightening the belt we produced 18,000 copies of the book and distributed 16,000 for free through early years conferences and training.

 We also made the book available as a free download on our website.
-Making a Mud Kitchen has had almost 20,000 downloads since 2012.
+Making a Mud Kitchen has had well over 20,000 downloads.

 As part of this campaign Muddy Faces continued to promote and celebrate International Mud Day on 29th June by adding further resources to our free mud pack.